Study in Australia for Indian Students: Costs, Work Rights, and PR Reality

 Australia’s Cost Reality: High Wages, High Prices

-The headline that draws students to Australia is the minimum wage: AUD 23.23 per hour as of July 2024.
+The headline that draws students to Australia is the minimum wage: AUD 23.23 per hour as of July 2024, a figure set and published by the Fair Work Ombudsman.
 That is not a typo.
 No other major study destination comes close.
-The UK minimum is around GBP 11.44, Canada’s federal minimum is CAD 17.30, and the US varies by state but most students are on state minimums well below AUD equivalent.
+The UK minimum is around GBP 11.44, Canada’s federal minimum is CAD 17.30 (more on that route in the Canada study guide), and the US varies by state but most students are on state minimums well below AUD equivalent.

 Australia works if the family can fund the gap or the student secures off-campus work beyond the part-time hour cap.
 Most Indian students underbudget by 20-30% on Sydney and Melbourne living costs.